-Every property owner in Texas is required to maintain their property with a reasonable level of care.
+Every property owner in Texas and South Carolina is required to maintain their property with a reasonable level of care.
 The premises must be safe from dangerous conditions to enable those who are invited on the property to be there safely.

 Premises liability takes on two forms: the first pertains to property maintenance while the other pertains to safety issues caused by employees and other third parties on the property.
 In all cases, a property must be maintained to ensure safety; this means the staircases must be free from debris and hazards, floor surfaces must be dry so visitors do not slip and fall, etc. Security must be provided to ensure the visitor’s safety from threats including proper lighting and maintaining a security guard if the property has been prone to dangerous activity.

 Slip and fall injuries can occur due to numerous reasons.
 Property owners must ensure stairs and floors are free from debris, that there are proper handrails on staircases, and that floors and stairs are free from conditions that could cause falls such as uneven surfaces.
 If a patron in supermarket drops a bottle of juice and another patron falls, the store owner may not be liable – the law states the property owners must have had a reasonable knowledge of the hazard.